nabil828/singlemd/README.md

   ℳ
   <br/>
   <em>
-  singlemd
+  singlemd-bootstrap
   </em>
 </h1>

 <p>
-  Make a website with just a single Markdown file
+  Make a website with just a single Markdown file + Support for BootStrap tags Based on singlemd package.
 </p>
 </div>